fledge-iot/fledge/docs/tuning_fledge.rst

 | |PurgeSchedules| |
 +------------------+

 The frequency of running the purge process is very important, since it as the same effect as described for the purge system execution, but the impact is much higher.
-Consider a system that wants to retain data for 12 hours, if the purge process is set to run every 12 hours the number of readings over time would be as shown in the graph below
+Consider a system that wants to retain data for 12 hours.
+If the purge process is set to run every 12 hours the number of readings over time would be as shown in the graph below

 +---------------+
 | |PurgeCycles| |